taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::uint32_be` for big-endian 32-bit integer values,
 * in namespace `tao::pegtl::uint32_le` for little-endian 32-bit integer values,
 * in namespace `tao::pegtl::uint64_be` for big-endian 64-bit integer values, and
-* in namespace `tao::pegtl::uint64_le` for little-endian 64-bit integer values,
+* in namespace `tao::pegtl::uint64_le` for little-endian 64-bit integer values

-however please not that the masked rules are available only for unsigned integers.
+Please not that the masked rules are available *only* for unsigned integers.

-The binary rules need to be manually included from their corresponding headers.
+The binary rules need to be manually included, i.e. they are not part of `<tao/pegtl.hpp>.

 These rules read one or more bytes from the input to form (and match) an 8, 16, 32 or 64-bit value, respectively, and corresponding template parameters are given as either `std::int8_t`, `std::uint8_t`, `std::int16_t`, `std::uint16_t`, `std::int32_t`, `std::uint32_t`, `std::int64_t` or `std::uin64_t`.